GuillaumeJasmin/redux-crud-manager/docs/v1/remote-actions.md

 Of course, the above example is not optimised, it's only an example.
 Usualy, yo don't define the full URL of each resource like this.

-I this example, I used the native fetch() method, but you can use the lirary of your choice, like [Axios](https://github.com/axios/axios) or [restful.js](https://github.com/marmelab/restful.js/tree/master)
+In this example, I used the native fetch() method, but you can use the library of your choice, like [Axios](https://github.com/axios/axios) or [restful.js](https://github.com/marmelab/restful.js/tree/master)

 I suggest you to create a function to generate these 5 CRUD methods, like this: